wh-alice/mig_visualstudio/vs/data-tools/handle-a-concurrency-exception.md

      [!code-vb[VbRaddataConcurrency#4](../data-tools/codesnippet/VisualBasic/handle-a-concurrency-exception_3.vb)]

 ### Process the user's response
  You  also need code to process the user's response to the message box.
 The options are either to overwrite the current record in the database with the proposed change, or abandon the local changes and refresh the data table with the record that's currently in the database.
-If the user chooses yes, the <xref:System.Data.DataTable.Merge*> method is called with the *preserveChanges* argument set to `true`.
+If the user chooses yes, the <xref:System.Data.DataTable.Merge%2A> method is called with the *preserveChanges* argument set to `true`.
 This causes the update attempt to be successful, because the original version of the record now matches the record in the database.

 ##### To process the user input from the message box